Autism Training Curriculums -

 Law Enforcement

-Autism training for law enforcement is a critical facet of modern policing.
-This presentation provides officers with the knowledge and tools required to interact with individuals on the autism spectrum safely, for both parties.
-Strategies for identifying an autistic person is a key component of the material, as well as how to gain cooperation in a respectful and efficient manner.
-Also included are tips for taking autistic individuals into custody.
+Autism training for law enforcement is a critical component of modern policing.
+This program provides officers with the knowledge, practical tools, and strategies to interact effectively with individuals on the autism spectrum while minimizing risk for everyone involved.
+Key topics include recognizing and identifying autistic individuals, gaining cooperation in a respectful and efficient manner, and best practices for safely taking an autistic individual into custody.

 • Autism training for hospitals and clinics

-Autism training for hospital/clinic personnel is becoming increasingly essential in healthcare settings.
-This presentation equips medical staff with background knowledge and tools needed to provide effective care to individuals on the autism spectrum.
-They will learn how to conduct ‘hands-off’ pain assessments, attend to those who don’t want to be touched, map out a care plan, and de-escalate adverse situations.
+Autism training for hospital and clinic personnel is increasingly essential in healthcare settings.
+This program equips medical staff with the knowledge and practical tools needed to provide effective care for individuals on the autism spectrum.
+Participants will learn how to conduct ‘hands-off’ pain assessments, support patients who prefer minimal physical contact, develop individualized care plans, and de-escalate challenging situations.

 • Autism training for schools and teachers